saintaardvark/habit/README.md

   to allow a manual toggle.
 I'm also sure this method could be refactored.

+* TODO: Properly format HTML, CSS and Javascript (or at least pick a style & make things consistent).

 * I'm sure there's much overall to improve in the code, the template and the ORM design, but for now this works.